 Vice-Chair and CEO

 Mr. Côté was appointed part-time Member in November 2018 for a four-year term.
-Mr. Côté is a retired professor of law at the Université du Québec à Montréal (l’UQAM), a member of the Quebec Bar since 1984 and a retired member of the same organization since 2015.
-Before that, M. Côté was Vice President of Academic Affairs and Dean of the Political Science and Law Faculty of l’UQAM.
+His mandate was extended for another four years in November 2022.
+Mr. Côté is a retired professor of law at the Université du Québec à Montréal (UQAM), a member of the Quebec Bar since 1984 and a retired member of the same organization since 2015.
+Before that, M. Côté was Vice President of Academic Affairs and Dean of the Political Science and Law Faculty of UQAM.
 On June 30, 2020, M. Côté was appointed President of the Conseil de la justice administrative du Québec.
 He has a particular interest in law as it relates to technologies and has authored many publications in the fields of computer law, international law and intellectual property law.
-Mr. Côté holds a doctorate in public international law from the Université Paris X Nanterre and an LL.B. from l’UQAM.
+Mr. Côté holds a doctorate in public international law from the Université Paris X Nanterre and an LL.B. from UQAM.